miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

 Since I have absolutely no experience in schematic and PCB design, there will probably be some errors and "donts".
 If you happen to find them, please let me know so I can adapt the design accordingly.
 There has only been a set of PCBs manufactured for fitting purposes.
 No working board exists today, so use without examination is at your own risk.

 No need to get my permission for personal or commercial use.
 Feel free to do with this project in any way you see fit.
 However, I'd appreciate this source being mentioned in some capacity and receive a small message when you base a product off of these files.
 Just to know how the project is being used :)

+For discussion regarding issues or concerns or comment or .... please visit the discussion section.